gcapes/2019-07-25-ttt-online-BST/index.md

 {% if online == "online" %}

-This is an online event.
+This is an online event starting at [09:00 British Summer Time](https://www.timeanddate.com/worldclock/fixedtime.html?msg=Instructor+training+workshop&iso=20190725T09&p1=136).
 We will meet using the online videoconference software Zoom.
 You will need to <a href="https://zoom.us/download">download and install their client</a> to connect with your instructors.
 The link to use for this event is <{{ loc.address }}>.

 {% else %}
 {% assign inperson = "true" %}